 Let’s face it, most people would rather have a business card with your contact info on it than a 6×12 door hanger.
 Some companies offer door hangers with detachable business cards, or you can use bags and include a business card and a magnet.

 Remember that like all marketing, you may not see any results from your door hangers for months as the people who get your door hangers could be in any stage of the decision process.
-That means you need a way to capture their information and nurture them with emails, phone calls, or direct mail.
+Here are a few ways you can turn responses from your door hangers into leads.

 Retargeting is an online advertising technique that allows you to show banner ads to people that have visited your site even after they leave.
 For example, person A visits your site then goes to facebook.
 If you are running a retargeting campaign they will see your banner ads on facebook.